 BC is one of the most scenic places to camp, with ocean views, alpine peaks, rivers, lakes, and waterfalls all within reach.
 Lighting a campfire, cooking hot dogs and s’mores, stargazing and waking up to the sound of birds are all a part of the fun.

-You can camp with the comfort of your car nearby or head out on a multi-day hike and pitch your tent deep in the mountains.
+You can camp in the comfort of your car nearby or head out on a multi-day hike and pitch your tent deep in the mountains.

 There are many beautiful spots to camp at in BC.
 Check out Discover Camping for camping spots and reservations.